Are looking for something specific?

 - There are practical realities that mean we cannot get all the electricity from wind and solar that we have come to expect.

-- There are also technical problems with the distribution of the kind of electricity produced by wind and solar – the electricity grid would become unreliable.
+- There are also technical problems with the distribution of the kind of electricity produced by wind and solar – the electricity grid is becoming less robust/more unreliable.

-- The materials needed (such as copper) to do this just in the UK are more than are currently produced globally in a year.
+- The copper (and other materials needed) to expand our electricity grid sufficient to stop using fossil fuels just in the UK are more than are currently produced globally in a year.

 - In the UK the policies enacted to move us away from fossil fuels have resulted in expensive energy relative to the rest of the world.

 - in the UK, as a result of our green energy policies, we now pay 4x more for our energy than in USA and 7x more than in China.
-On a macro scale it makes it impossible for our industry to compete on a global scale.
+This makes it impossible for our industry to compete on a global scale.
 On a personal scale it has caused the dilemma “heat or eat’ for low income households.

 - if we pressure developing countries to only use renewable energy we are in effect denying poor people access to education, health, food.